mezw/mapbox-gl-js-docs/docs/pages/style-spec/expressions.md

 ## Types

-The expressions in this section are for testing for and converting between different data types like strings, numbers, and boolean values.
+You can use **type expressions** to test and convert between different data types like strings, numbers, and boolean values.

 Often, such tests and conversions are unnecessary, but they may be necessary in some expressions where the type of a certain sub-expression is ambiguous.
 They can also be useful in cases where your feature data has inconsistent types; for example, you could use `to-number` to make sure that values like `"1.5"` (instead of `1.5`) are treated as numeric values.